 they are baked between one and three times.
 Their hard finish makes them

 durable and protects paint colors from chipping.

-hand-made Alís Goldfish lure requires between 6 and 8 minutes of work per lure.õThe Al's Goldfish continues to hold the Massachusetts state record for largest brown trout ever recorded.
-The beast was caught by Dana Deblois in the Wachusset Reservoir in May of 1966 with the Gold Orange 1/4 oz goldfish.
-It continues to be the longest standing state record today.
+The Al's Goldfish continues to hold the Massachusetts state record for largest brown trout ever recorded at 19 lbs, 10 oz.
+The beast was caught by Dana deBlois in the Wachusett Reservoir in May of 1966 on an Al's Goldfish.
+It continues to be the longest standing MA state record today.

 IN THE NEWS

-ďI swear by your lures!
-Been using them for forever!Ē
+I swear by your lures!
+Been using them for forever!

 Ken Marcewicz, Wadell AZ